WheteThunger/ParentedEntityRenderFix/README.md

 You can instruct your users to install this plugin, and to configure it to be aware of the entity types that your plugin parents.
 Be sure to verify that those entity types are affected first.
 In the future, this plugin may have an API that allows your plugin to register those entity types automatically, to save your users from having to configure them.

-Since this plugin has a significant performance cost, it is not appropriate for all servers, so you should also try to reduce the impact of the parenting bug in your plugins.
+Since this plugin has a significant performance cost, it is not appropriate for all servers, so you should also try to reduce the impact of the parenting issue in your plugins.
 A lightweight way to do so is to spawn the entity unparented at the desired world position, and then parent it after.
 This will render the entity accurately for clients who observed the entity spawning.
 However, if one of those clients leaves the area (or server) and returns, the entity will likely be invisible, since that technically destroys and recreates the entity client-side, which flushes the client's cache of the entity's rendering origin.